Opinion | Republicans have tied themselves to an anvil

-Even worse, a majority of Americans (54 percent) think Trump was responsible for the violence at the Capitol on Jan.
+Further, a majority of Americans (54 percent) think Trump was responsible for the violence at the Capitol on Jan.
 6. An even higher percentage (55 percent) think the assault would not have happened without him.
 An astounding 68 percent think the former commander in chief did not do enough to stop the siege.

 Republicans are bound to a figure who is toxic and utterly unacceptable to a significant majority of the country.
 Republicans in 2022 will be tied to him or will rush to embrace him, rendering candidates repugnant outside of deep-red areas.
 Senate Minority Leader Mitch McConnell (R-Ky.) might like to distance himself from the disgraced former president, but after saving Trump from conviction, it will be difficult to disentangle the party from the man who instigated a violent coup, no matter what McConnell said on the Senate floor after voting to acquit him.